piky/templator/README.md

 add to all template names with SNMP items.
 This gets rewritten to SNMPv1, SNMPv2 or SNMPv3. (currently in camel route)

+### Zabbix agent active auto template generation

+**Implemented as**: In Apache Camel route and freemarker
+**How to use**: Add special template `class` into `_classes` named `ZABBIX_ACTIVE`.
+Additional `by Zabbix active` template will be generated automatically.
+Make sure template name ends with `by Zabbix agent`.
+If there is a link to template `Template Module Zabbix agent` then link is changed to `Template Module Zabbix agent active` too.
+**Next steps status**: Implementation is rather a complete hack.
+Should be changed.

 ### Baseline validation of templates

 **Implemented as**: Drools rules, see baseline.*.drl files